Contact Us for a Free Consultation (213) 542-0979

 • any other action which would lead to the victim's death.

-To give readers more detailed information, our Los Angeles criminal defense lawyers are reviewing the law below.
+Our Los Angeles criminal defense lawyers are reviewing the law below to give readers more detailed information.

 What are the Penalties for Attempted Murder in California?

-Penal Code 664/187 attempted murder is a felony crime and typically results is one-half the sentient for a murder conviction.
+Penal Code 664/187 attempted murder is a felony crime and typically results in one-half the sentence for a murder conviction, a fact that underscores the gravity of the offense.

 • life in a California state prison;